io-gui/io/readme.md

 <my-color color="tomato">this is my color</my-color>
 ```

 Note that the first array item is **mandatory** element name, followed by **optional** properties and innerText or an array of children.
-Combining innerText and children elements is not supported at the moment.
+Combining innerText and children elements is not supported at this time.

 Here is a slightly more complex expression with dynamically generated DOM tree: